bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Task_definition/Sections/09_Prolog_Epilog.rst

     task_2("/tmp/my_task_sandbox")

-In the example above, if creation of the 'sandbox_path' fails, the task execution won't start at all and task will be considered failed.
+In the example above, if creation of the 'sandbox_path' fails, the task execution won't start at all and task will be considered as failed.
 However, if removing the sandbox is not crucial and can be ignored, ```fail_by_exit_value``` in the Epilog can be set to *False*.